lawrennd/old_talks/_data-science/data-science-time-for-professionalisation.md

 * exploratory data analysis
 * noise characterisation.
 * Missing values.
 * Schema alignment, record linkage, data fusion?
-(Luna's talk)
 * Example, was a column or columns accidentally perturbed (e.g. through a sort operation that missed one or more columns)?
 Or was a [gene name accidentally converted to a date](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-5-80)?
 * At the end of Grade B, ready to define a candidate question, the context, load into OpenML